 - The State of Minnesota is addressing its budget surplus issues.
 This may or may not have a significant impact on future Mahnomen County budgets.
 Major revenue sources for the County are state-paid aids, credits, and grants. - Mahnomen County's average net tax capacity rates have remained relatively consistent.
 The County also has a good seasonal, residential, commercial/industrial, and agricultural base.
-Keeping this tax base vital and healthy is very important to the County's overall financial health and condition. - Mahnomen County's annual unemployment rate for 2019 averaged 4.7 percent.
-The County's unemployment rate for 2018 averaged 4.8 percent according to the Minnesota Department of Employment and Economic Development. - The Minnesota state demographer's census data has estimated Mahnomen County's 2019 population at 5,527 residents, which is an increase of 0.0545 percent from the estimated 2018 population of 5,497. - The 2020 net property tax levies are established as of the time of this printing and increased by \$219,543, which is an increase of 5.0 percent from 2019. - Planning and financing for facility space needs and the possibility of a new public safety facility center project are continuing to be monitored by the County Board. - Union contracts and employment-related issues have been established for the 2020 budget. - Reviewing revenue sources and considering cost-effective and efficient means for the delivery of Mahnomen County programs and services will influence the development of future budgets.
+Keeping this tax base vital and healthy is very important to the County's overall financial health and condition. - Mahnomen County's annual unemployment rate for 2020 averaged 10.8 percent.
+The County's unemployment rate for 2019 averaged 4.7 percent according to the Minnesota Department of Employment and Economic Development. - The Minnesota state demographer's census data has estimated Mahnomen County's 2019 population at 5,529 residents.
+The 2020 population data was not available as of August 11, 2021. - The 2021 net property tax levies are established as of the time of this printing and increased by \$230,521, which is an increase of 5.0 percent from 2020. - Planning and financing for facility space needs and the possibility of a new public safety facility center project are continuing to be monitored by the County Board. - Reviewing revenue sources and considering cost-effective and efficient means for the delivery of Mahnomen County programs and services will influence the development of future budgets.